andrew/ultimate-awesome/README.md

 - [best-of-lean4](https://github.com/34j/best-of-lean4) - A list of awesome lean4 projects.
 Feel free to add your project.
 - [awesome-ble](https://github.com/dotintent/awesome-ble) - A collaborative list of Awesome Bluetooth Low Energy (BLE) resources.
 Feel free to contribute!.
 - [awesome-framework](https://github.com/framewiki/awesome-framework) - A COMPLETELY UNOFFICIAL curated list of projects, tools, documentation and resources related to the Framework Laptop.
-- [awesome-openminds-team](https://github.com/open-minds/awesome-openminds-team) - A Repository for students, geeks, programmers, and designers.
 - [awesome-social-enterprise](https://github.com/RayBB/awesome-social-enterprise) - 📗Resources to dive into the world of social enterprises 🌼 .
 - [awesome-retext](https://github.com/retextjs/awesome-retext) - Curated list of awesome retext resources.
 - [awesome-and-novel-works-in-slam](https://github.com/runjtu/awesome-and-novel-works-in-slam) - Collecting some new ideas for slam (Semantic, 3DGS, BEV, Nav, LLM, Multi-session) and will update this repo weekly, for both engineering and academic usings.